 If Purim got its name על שם הפור, because of the lot that Haman cast, why isn’t it called Pur instead of the plural Purim?

 Pur means a lot, the casting of lots.
-They used to throw dice among the Persians, to find an auspicious date is.
+The Persians used to throw dice among to find an auspicious date.
 So why Purim?
 The yomtiv should be Pur.
+That’s the question.

 What does that mean?
 It means this.
 It could have been Pur!
 Don’t think that the whole thing was just a frame-up, just a show or an empty demonstration.
 It could’ve turned out like Haman wanted!
 It could’ve turned out like it turned out in Europe.

 The truth is, it was also possible to be Purim in Europe.
 Only that in Europe there was no Mordechai.
 In Europe, the few Mordechais that were present, were not able to talk.
 The press wasn’t theirs.
 The newspapers didn’t belong to them.
 The Jewish people didn’t listen to their leaders anymore.
 The Jewish people listened to the misleaders.
 There were reform rabbis and socialists and extreme secular Zionists.
 They were the ones who led the Jewish people in Europe.
 Did anybody raise the banner of teshuva in Europe?
 Maybe somebody, a rebbe in his shtiebel somewhere, but nobody saw it.
 There was no call to the national conscience of the Jewish people to do teshuva and that’s why it didn’t turn out Purim; it tuned out to be a Pur.